 - Foster rich community interaction via chat, comments, teacher/student email and bi-monthly live classes.

-- Bi-monthly live webinars featuring student Q & A and course projects sharing.
+- Bi-monthly live webinars feature a live lesson taught by NatureGlo, student Q & A and student project presentations.

 - Student work/project feedback from myself and the rest of the student members.

-What Projects Have My Students Done That Yours May Be Inspired to Try & Show Us
+What Projects Have My Students Done - Yours May Be Inspired to Do

 Every year I've been blown away by the quality and creativity of projects my students have produced for my classes.
 My new membership site will continue to foster project creation, but, instead of a focus on my live teaching, the live online webinars will give the floor to YOUR learners questions and comments about the classes and their work!
 Your learners can have anywhere between 5 - 15 minutes to showcase their projects to the class.
 The length of the live class (up to an hour and a half) will be determined by how many projects students have to share.
 Check out below the kinds of projects I'll be looking to have learners show-and-tell to the rest of the class members.